 High blood pressure is worrisome enough since it can lead to heart disease, heart failure, stroke, or death.
 A recent study also discovered something startling about blood pressure medication and your risk for depression.

 There are several different types of blood pressure medication, including beta blockers, calcium channel antagonists, ACE inhibitors, and diuretics.
-Each has its own potential side effects that are commonly known among users of these drugs.
-However, depression caused by some blood pressure medication is being recognized by doctors.
+Each has its own potential side effects.
+However, doctors are recognizing that some blood pressure medication may cause depression.

 Beta Blockers and Calcium Channel Antagonists

 These two drugs both showed that patients taking the drug had double the risk of experiencing mood disorders, like severe depression.
-This led them to be admitted to the hospital for help.
+This led them to the hospital for help.

 Diuretics showed something completely different than the other drugs.
 Patients taking diuretics had an equal risk of developing a mood disorder as people not on any medications for blood pressure.